anthonymashford/anthonymashford.github.io/_posts/2024-05-28-multi-ad-support.md

 Register-AzProviderFeature -ProviderNamespace Microsoft.NetApp -FeatureName ANFMultipleActiveDirectory
 ~~~

-2. Checking to status of the feature registration. **Note:** This can take up to 60 minutes to complete.
+2. Checking the status of the feature registration. **Note:** This can take up to 60 minutes to complete.

 ~~~
 Get-AzProviderFeature -ProviderNamespace Microsoft.NetApp -FeatureName ANFMultipleActiveDirectory